Executive Coaching vs Vistage Chair

 “When you work with Vistage, you’re tapping into a system.
 If you stick with the system, there’s a good chance of being successful.”

 “If you’re an executive coach, you can be out on your own and do it your way.”
 Being part of Vistage, on the other hand, “comes with some rules and expectations.
 There’s not as much room for ‘I’m going to do it my way’ because we know that some ways don’t work.”

 A retired business owner or CEO is usually accustomed to leading and directing, Lameijer observes, so Vistage can represent a big change.
 “Now they’re going to be coached and get feedback from people who have done this successfully.
 Not everybody can handle that.”

 Lameijer himself has charted a career trajectory from coaching to Vistage by focusing on his Why.
-“The reason I get out of bed in the morning is to create a safe space for people to step in and be their full self.
-Whether that’s in one-on-one conversation or a group setting, that doesn’t change.”
+“The reason I get out of bed in the morning is to create a safe space for people to step in and be their full selves.
+Whether that’s in a one-on-one conversation or a group setting, that doesn’t change.”